cds-snc/gcds-docs/src/en/components/forms/textarea/textarea.md

 Make your hint text is static, so it does not disappear.

-### Error messages for all required fields
+### [Error messages]({{ "/en/components/forms/error-message/" | url }}) for all required fields

-Use error messages to address missing and invalid entries for all required fields.
+Use [error messages]({{ "/en/components/forms/error-message/" | url }}) to address missing and invalid entries for all required fields.

 Tell the person what the problem is so they can accomplish their goals.
 Avoid blaming the person using the product.
 Let them know what they need to do to move forward.

-Consider affirmations like confirming valid entries instead when you can validate a correct input field entry instead of flagging an error.
+Consider affirmations like confirming valid entries instead when you can validate a correct field entry instead of flagging an error.

 </section>